 A. POLICY

 1. All non-exempt employees are required to record all hours worked for the Employer, including all times the employee starts work and stops work each workday.
-Time clocks, time sheets and other records are used by department heads to document the hours worked by non-exempt employees so that wages can be determined.
-Failure to adhere to the reporting procedures adopted by the department head may result in the loss of pay for the hours of work in question and disciplinary action.
+Time sheets and other records are used by the Employerto document the hours worked by non-exempt employees so that wages can be determined.
+Failure to adhere to the reporting procedures adopted by the Employer may result in the loss of pay for the hours of work in question and disciplinary action.

 B. PROCEDURE

-1. Non-exempt employees are responsible to clock/sign in each time they start work and clock/sign out each time they stop work.
-Employees shall also clock/sign out and in for their lunch break.
+1. Non-exempt employees are responsible to clock/sign in each time they start work and clock/sign out each time they stop work. .

-2. Employees shall only punch their own time card.
-An employee who punches another employee's time card shall be subject to discipline.
+2.

-3. Failure to properly clock in and out, misrepresentation of time worked, the altering of any time record or allowing a time record to be altered by others shall result in discipline.
+3. Misrepresenting time worked, altering any time record or allowing a time record to be altered by others shall result in discipline.

 STARTING / LUNCH / QUITTING TIMES SECTION 4.05